For individuals & families: As a parent

 I used to receive more child support than this.
 Why has the amount I receive changed?

-The amount may have changed because of a change in one of the three parts that we use in the formula to assess the amount of child support to pay:
+The amount may have changed because of a change in one of the parts that we use in the formula to assess the amount of child support to pay:

 Any part of the assessment may also be changed by an administrative review, exemption review or Commissioner-initiated review decision or court order.
 You should receive a copy of any decision or order that alters the formula.

-We can make deductions from the paying parent's salary, wages or bank account.
+We can make deductions from the liable parent's salary, wages or bank account.
 If these options are unsuccessful then we can consider several forms of legal action.
 Normally, before taking legal action, we would consult you as the parent receiving child support.

 Why do I owe Inland Revenue money?